 Your target customer profile is the most critical ‘need to know’ piece of information for your business.
 Without this vital data, you won’t know how to create marketing content for your audience, where to market your products or services, and, more importantly – whether or not your products are going to have value for your target audience.

-Many young businesses don’t even consider creating a target customer profile.
+Many growing businesses don’t even consider creating a target customer profile.
 Instead, they think of their clients as generic people on the streets or in offices that they can market to.
-It typically leads to higher marketing costs and in some cases business failure.
+It typically leads to higher marketing costs and, in some cases, business failure.